Broadcasting to the Void: When You're Invisible in Your Own Home

 That's not a flaw in your signal.
 It's a failure in their reception.

-And either way, you get to decide: Do I keep broadcasting into the void, or do I start tuning into the one person who's been there all along—myself?
+And either way, you get to decide: do I keep broadcasting into the void, or do I start tuning into the one person who's been there all along—myself?

 Disclaimer: This content is for educational purposes only and does not constitute medical advice or establish a therapeutic relationship.
 If you're experiencing a mental health crisis, please contact 988 (Suicide & Crisis Lifeline) or your local emergency services.